 The move — criticized by some as “cowardice” — put the reopening ball squarely in the courts of local superintendents and school boards, virtually guaranteeing a showdown between parents, district leaders and community members who want an immediate reopening and those who would prefer a more cautious approach.

-“Today is the day our schools could legally be open,” local attorney and former Canby City Councilor Tyler Smith said in a Jan.
+“Today is the day our schools could legally be open,” local attorney and former Canby City Councilor Tyler Smith, who created the group, said in a Jan.
 4 post promoting the petition.
 “Your kids could be learning in person.
 Your gyms could be used.
 The kids could be playing with their friends!
 But they are not!”

 The petition asks community members to sign the signature sheet and fax it to the district office, or email copies to Goodall and all seven members of the Canby School Board.